nerdschoolbergen/databases/README.md

 The `WHERE` part is very important.
 If you leave it out, the database will happily change every single row in the table.

-Task: Try to change your name in the `people` table using the `id` you provided in the `WHERE` part.
+:pencil2: Try to change your name in the `people` table using the `id` you provided in the `WHERE` part.

 # Exercise 8 - Deleting rows with `DELETE`